Skip to main content

 The market for optical sensors and detectors

-According to market intelligence firm, Precedence Research, the global optical sensor market was worth $26.69bn in 2024, and is predicted to reach $68.61bn by 2034, a compound annual growth rate (CAGR) of 9.90%.
+According to market intelligence firm, Precedence Research, the global optical sensor market is worth approximately $32.5bn in 2026, on its path to reach $68.61bn by 2034, with a compound annual growth rate (CAGR) of 9.90%.
 The company cites one of the key drivers as the rising demand for consumer electronics, such as smartphones, tablets, and smartwatches.
 These sensors enable key features such as screen brightness adjustment, fingerprint recognition, and advanced camera capabilities.
 Emerging technologies like augmented and virtual reality also rely on optical sensors for motion tracking and immersive experiences, and consumers are seeking more versatile and secure devices, pushing growth in the optical sensor industry.

-Optical detectors too are experiencing growth, according to Fortune Business Insights, which predicts a market growth from $21.51bn in 2024 to $51.21bn by 2032, a CAGR of 11.5% during the period.
-Likewise, the firm attributes increasing demand for consumer electronics as the key driver for this
+Optical detectors too are experiencing growth, according to Fortune Business Insights, which predicts a market value of $26.78bn in 2026, growing toward $51.21bn by 2032, a CAGR of 11.5% during the period.
+Likewise, the firm attributes increasing demand for consumer electronics as the key driver for this.

 What are optical sensors?